AlyonaGN/sayana/README.md

 # Sayana - Check-in

-The SPA that represents the check-in process of Sayana (a self care app).
+This represents the check-in process of Sayana (a self care app).

 ## Installation and start